Motivated by Love: A Mother’s Journey from Addiction to Recovery

 “There’s a difference between just abstaining from usage and being in recovery,” Lindsey said.
 “At that point, I realized I needed to find and maintain my recovery.
 My kids were my motivator at the beginning, and they still motivate me, but I also define that for myself now.”

 It took her 13 months to get her children back, but the recovery journey set in motion then continues to this day.
-In addition to maintaining her own recovery, Lindsey now assists others as a peer-engagement specialist on the Connections app with CHESS Health.
-We’re celebrating Lindsey and our team of peer-engagement specialists as Recovery Heroes for two reasons.
+In addition to maintaining her own recovery, Lindsey now assists others as an onboarding specialist on the Connections app with CHESS Health.
+We’re celebrating Lindsey and our team of onboarding and peer-engagement specialists as Recovery Heroes for two reasons.
 First, they take on the challenge of their own recovery, and second, they use their life experiences and unique perspectives to walk beside others in theirs.

 Lived Experience Informs her Approach